tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 T> You may find that when you're implementing your class-based views that you are repeating yourself.
 For instance, in the `show_category()` function-based view, we have some reasonably extensive code that deals with populating a dictionary for use as the context dictionary when we pass it to `render()`.
 This code is executed for *both* HTTP `GET` and HTTP `POST` requests.
 T> In a class-based implementation, one solution would be to simply add the code to the `get()` and `post()` methods... but remember, [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)!
 How could you engineer a solution that means you only need one instance of the context dictionary generating code?
 T>
 T> A possible solution would be to create a *helper method* within your class-based implementation.
-You can call it whatever you like, but to be able to successfully generate the basics for the context dictionary of the `show_category()` view, you'll also need the `category_name_slug`.
+Name it whatever -- but to be able to successfully generate the basics for the context dictionary of the `show_category()` view, you'll also need the `category_name_slug`.
 How could you implement this?
 We give you a hint in the tip above.
 Once you have cracked it, you'll also be able to apply the same technique to other class-based views within your code.

 ## Viewing your Profile {#section-hints-profileview}
 With the code now in place to reinstate the use of the `UserProfile` model, we can now implement functionality to allow a user to view his or her profile -- and edit it.
 The process is again similar to what we have done many times before.
 We'll need to consider the following three steps.

 1. First, we will need to create a new template, this time called `profile.html`.
 This will live inside the `rango` `templates` directory.
-2. Second, we'll have to create a new view that renders the new template.
+2. We'll have to create a new view that renders the new template.
 We'll make this one a class-based view from the outset!
 3. Finally, the new view must be mapped to a URL -- in this case, `/rango/profile`.

 Of course, to make the new page accessible, we'll also need to provide an additional hyperlink in Rango's `base.html` template to provide simple access.
 For this solution, we'll be creating a generalised view that allows you access the information of any user of Rango.
 The code will also allow users who are logged into the app to also edit their profile -- *but only theirs* -- thus satisfying the [requirements of this exercise](#sec-ex-profiles).